solaspiro/1.19-mods-sodium/README.md

 light overlay recommended to keep this

-visuality adds cool effects (like shiny armour) but can be a bit buggy/
+visuality adds cool effects (like shiny armour) but can be a bit buggy

 sodium can be replaced with optifine but this is not recommended unless you have a shader that doesn't work with sodium